intuition-dev/INTUITION2/articles/fe2.md

     })//define
 ```

-That code creates a nother dom element: c-custel.
+That code creates a new dom element: c-custel without any 3rd party libs or packs.
+Also standard custom elements have ie11 polyfills.

 The purpose of writing imperative (.js) is to: add a new DOM element c-custel.
 The purpose is: to reduce .js code!
 And increase DOM code.